 Our Nominating and Corporate Governance Committee currently consists of Messrs.
 Barry M. Smith, Scott E. Lamb and Stephen M. R. Covey.
 Mr. Barry M. Smith serves as the Chairperson of the Nominating and Corporate Governance Committee.
 Each member of the Nominating and Corporate Governance Committee meets the independence requirements set forth in the NASDAQ listing requirements and the Nominating and Corporate Governance Committee charter.
-Our Nominating and Corporate Governance Committee held four meetings in 2022.
-The Nominating and Corporate Governance Committee met twice in executive session without management present.
+Our Nominating and Corporate Governance Committee held five meetings in 2023.
+The Nominating and Corporate Governance Committee met four times in executive session without management present and each time the Chairperson of the Committee chaired such executive session.
 The primary responsibilities of the Nominating and Corporate Governance Committee include, among other things: